sigeward-king/sigeward-king/README.md

 </div>

 ## 📝 Publications
-*A New Era for Modern HDL: Empowering Agile Hardware Design and Verification with LLMs，Submissions in ASPLOS 2026*
+*1. A New Era for Modern HDL: Empowering Agile Hardware Design and Verification with LLMs（First auther），Submissions in ASPLOS 2026*

+*2. ChiselFix: A Cross-Layer Debugging Framework Powered By LLM（First auther），Submissions in DAC 2026*

 ---
 <div align="center">